-These 7 anger problem symptoms (and this anger management quiz), are by no means, set in stone, but they should at least give you an idea of where you are at this point.
+This list, is by no means, set in stone; but it should at least give you an idea of where you are – as far as handling anger is concerned.

-Do you get angry often?
-Everyone experiences anger from time to time, but getting angry more times than you can count, can be a symptom of an anger problem.
+1. Getting Angry Often – Everyone experiences anger from time to time, but getting angry more times than you can count, can be an indicator of an anger problem.

-Do you hold on to anger for long periods of time?
-If so, then you could be causing yourself trouble.
-Being angry for a small amount of time can be ok – but staying angry for long periods of time, can introduce health problems, or escalate into bigger issues.
+2. Holding on to Anger for Long Periods of Time – Being angry for a small amount of time can be ok – but staying angry for long periods of time, can introduce health problems, or escalate into bigger issues.

 There is no set amount of time to be angry, but it’s safe to say that being angry for most of your life, or for years and years can turn into something ugly.

-Are you allowing your anger to control you?
-Does everything you do, say, or feel revolve around anger?
+4. Allowing Anger to Control You – Does everything you do, say, or feel revolve around anger?
 Going out of your way to avoid getting angry, or constantly being on the lookout for things that can make you angry, gives control to anger – while, at the same time, letting it run your life.

-Do you use anger to control others?
-It should go without saying, that using anger and fear tactics to control someone else is not only hurting you, but those around you.
+5. Using Anger to Control Others – It should go without saying, that using anger and fear tactics to control someone else is not only hurting you, but those around you.
 If people are walking on eggshells around you, then you may need to take a good look at the way you’re interacting with people.

-How intense is your anger?
-If you frequently find yourself getting so angry that your vision starts getting blurred, you get light-headed, or your arms/hands start shaking uncontrollably, you might be looking at a problem with anger (or some other health issue).
+6. Having Intense Anger – If you frequently find yourself getting so angry that your vision starts getting blurred, you get light-headed, or your arms/hands start shaking uncontrollably, there’s a strong possibility that you have a problem with anger (or some other health issue).

-Are you aggressive when you’re angry?
-Of course this is not a good sign.
-This is probably one of the most obvious, yet serious symptoms of anger problems, that are listed here.
+7. Aggressive Anger – Of course this is not a good sign.
+This is probably one of the most obvious, and serious, indications of an anger issue.
 If you consistently express your anger by getting aggressive – physically or verbally – then seek the help of an anger management professional.